ctrox/csi-s3/README.md

 # CSI for S3

+**This project has been unmaintained for quite some time and right now I don't have the time to pick it up again.
+If you are looking for an alternative, there is this [fork](https://github.com/yandex-cloud/k8s-csi-s3).**

 This is a Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md)) for S3 (or S3 compatible) storage.
 This can dynamically allocate buckets and mount them via a fuse mount into any container.

 ## Status